PrasadGinnarapu/React/README.md

 # React

-This is basic HTML page
+This branch contains index.html and index.js
+The other way of writing javascript is described in this branch